FACTBOX-U.S. midterm elections: Governor races to watch | Politics

 Thirty-six of the 50 states are electing governors in Tuesday's U.S. midterm elections.
 Though the races typically get less attention than the battle for control of Congress, they carry high stakes for issues such as abortion access, transgender rights, guns and future elections in those states.

-Shapiro, who was expected to prevail over Mastriano, will choose the battleground state's top elections official, who will oversee its 2024 presidential election.
-He also will have the power to block or advance efforts by the Republican-led state legislature to severely restrict abortions.
-TEXAS

-Republican Texas Governor Greg Abbott easily won a third term, defeating his Democratic challenger, former U.S. congressman Beto O'Rourke.
-Abbott, who was endorsed by former President Donald Trump, backed increasingly conservative policies in his second term, including opposing COVID-19 vaccine and mask mandates.
+Abbott, who was endorsed by Trump, backed increasingly conservative policies in his second term, including opposing COVID-19 vaccine and mask mandates.
 He also signed the most restrictive abortion ban of any U.S. state and has bused thousands of migrants to Democratic-controlled parts of the United States since April.

-Hobbs rose to national prominence in 2020 when she defended Arizona's election results against former President Donald Trump's false claims of fraud.
-Lake, who received Trump's endorsement, has embraced those claims and vowed to ban mail-in voting if she wins.
-KANSAS

-Democratic Governor Laura Kelly is being challenged by Republican Derek Schmidt for the only governorship Democrats are defending in a state won by Trump in 2020.
-She is seen as one of the most vulnerable Democratic governors this year.
+FLORIDA

 Kelly has run on funding education and transportation infrastructure.
 Schmidt, the state's attorney general who was endorsed by Trump, has tried to link Kelly to Biden on issues such as inflation and transgender rights.
 Kelly could be helped by independent candidate Dennis Pyle, who is expected to take some of the conservative vote in the toss-up race.

-MICHIGAN Democratic Governor Gretchen Whitmer has made protecting abortion access in Michigan a central theme of her re-election campaign.
-Her Republican opponent, Trump-backed conservative commentator Tudor Dixon, supports a near-total ban on abortion, including for child victims of rape and incest.
+MICHIGAN

 OREGON A close three-way race could see Oregon's governorship go to a Republican for the first time since 1982.
 Democrat Tina Kotek is squaring off against Republican Christine Drazan and a strong independent candidate, Betsy Johnson.